Jexxy/Clem-Bot/README.md

 # Clem-Bot
-A personal bot for DnD
+A personal bot for DnD.
 no.